software-mansion/react-native-screens/native-stack/README.md

 ### Status bar managment

 With `native-stack`, the status bar can be managed by `UIViewController` on iOS.
-It requires enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file and so disables the option to use react-native `StatusBar` component.
+It requires enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file and so disables the option to use React Native's `StatusBar` component.
 For each of those 3 props to work, you also need to apply those changes to the `rootViewController` in your project's `AppDelegate.m`:

 1. Add the interface and implementation of `RNScreensRootViewController`: